kyma-project/lifecycle-manager/docs/developer-tutorials/prepare-gcr-registry.md

-# Create a test environment on Google Container Registry (GCR)
+# Create a test Environment on Google Container Registry (GCR)

 ## Context